wso2/docs-is/en/docs/develop/enable-verification-for-updated-mobile-number.md

     ```
     "HTTP/1.1 201 Created"
     ```

-!!!
-Note
-    Resending SMS OTP code by a privileged user is available as an update in WSO2 IS 5.11.0 from update level 159 onwards (Updates 2.0 model).
-If you don't already have this update, see the instructions on [updating WSO2 products](https://updates.docs.wso2.com/en/latest/updates/overview/).

 !!! info "Related Topics"
     See [SCIM 2.0 Rest APIs](../../develop/scim2-rest-apis) for instructions on using SCIM 2.0 REST APIs.